This year, Local 353 organizer Andrew White is hosting the second annual Katie’s Ride: a motorcycle ride to raise money for cancer research.

-“Many 353 members share their own stories with me.
-They call and text asking about my sister, and they’re constantly offering support.
-It’s amazing.”
+“Many 353 members shared their own stories with me.
+They were calling and texting asking about my sister, constantly offering support.
+It was amazing.”

 IBEW Local 353 is actively involved in many charity initiatives, and several members have already signed up for this year’s ride.

 Katie was first diagnosed with breast cancer when she was 25 years old.
 After rigorous courses of chemo and radiation, she went into remission.
 But just a few days before her wedding in 2015, the cancer came back.
-Katie is still undergoing cancer treatment today.
+Unfortunately, Katie passed away in late June 2019.

-“She so intelligent, and was always athletic.
-It’s hard for her because she can’t do the things she loved.
-It’s hard for us because she’s a constant source of light in our lives,” says Andrew.
+“She was so intelligent, and always athletic.
+It was hard for her because she couldn’t do the things she loved.
+It’s hard for us because she was a constant source of light in our lives,” says Andrew.

 “Katie was a huge advocate for awareness, and constantly promoted self-checking and getting regular examinations.
-It was all that Katie has done that inspired me to move forward and create something for her.”
+It’s all that Katie has done that inspired me to move forward and create something for her.”

 Sign Up for Katie’s Ride